-Accidental Death & Dismemberment ("AD&D") Insurance, which is administered by MetLife, applies to accidents on or off the job, at home or away from home.
+AD&D insurance applies to accidents on or off the job, at home or away from home.
 This is unlike Workers' Compensation insurance, which covers you only on the job.
 You are eligible while in covered employment and for 30 days after your covered employment ends.
 Your AD&D benefit is in addition to your life insurance and is payable if you die or become dismembered as a result of an accident within 90 days after that accident.